gelareh1985/buglocalization/README.md

 **(5) open database in server and set password:**

 ## Loading the Database (For next times)
-**(1) to load the downloaded files:** Open Terminal Window in the database folder (make sure about the path you open the terminal window: for example if you choose bin folder the load command should be changed to './neo4j-admin load --from=./backups/neo4j-eclipse.jdt.core_samples_2021-03-25.dump --database=neo4j --force')
+**(1) to load the downloaded files:**

+open Terminal Window in the database folder (make sure about the path you open the terminal window: for example if you choose bin folder the load command should be changed to './neo4j-admin load --from=./backups/neo4j-eclipse.jdt.core_samples_2021-03-25.dump --database=neo4j --force')

 *Load command:*